ZhenyingZhu/StudyNotes/CSharp.md

 3. `dotnet build`
 4. `dotnet run`

+Compile C# program:
+- `csc hello.cs`.
+It return an exe, which compiles for the full framework, and may not be available on all platforms.
+- `csc /t:library acme.cs` return a dll
+- `csc /r:acme.dll example.cs`
+- When a multi-file C# program is compiled, all of the source files are processed together, and the source files can freely reference each other
+- `dotnet` also manage dependencies and then invoke `csc`

 ## Concepts
+`String.Empty` vs `null`

+A static method can be called as a method of an instance and as a static method

 Enumerator method: [example](https://github.com/dotnet/docs/tree/master/samples/csharp/getting-started/console-teleprompter)
 - Enumerator methods return sequences that are evaluated lazily.
 - contain one or more `yield` return statements.